NYC Christmas Tree and Menorah Lightings Better Than Rockefeller Center 2013

 East End Avenue at 86th Street

-Neighbors come together to sing Christmas carols, enjoy cookies, candy canes and hot chocolate, and watch the tree light up.
+Neighbors of the beloved park come together to sing Christmas carols; enjoy candy canes and hot chocolate; and watch the tree light up.
 Song books are even provided.
-Come back the next Sunday, December 9 for the lighting of the park's giant menorah at 6pm.

 The Lighting of the Park Avenue Christmas Trees – Upper East Side

 Why watch just one tree light up when you can see a block's-worth of fir trees come alive with white lights?
 These arbors were first illuminated in 1945 to commemorate those lost in World War II.
 Today, this tradition continues in honor of the brave men and women who make the ultimate sacrifice for our country.
-The lighting begins with a brief ceremony outside the Brick Presbyterian Church.
+The lighting is preceded by a brief ceremony outside the Brick Presbyterian Church.

 Madison Square Park – Flatiron District